Al-khwarizmi1/magento2-deployment-tool/README.md

 ```

 ## Build project from Artifact
-If you select `artifact` build type for your deployments, these are the default properties to get and build the project files:
+If you select `build.project.type=artifact`, these are the default properties to get and build the project files:

 ```
 command.get.project.artifact=